-Instead of purchasing a home, more and more homeowners are becoming interested in building a custom-designed home of their own.
-New construction has many benefits, such as creating the perfect home for your family or being able to use eco-friendly products in the construction.
+Instead of purchasing a home, more and more homeowners are becoming interested in building custom-designed home of their own.
+New construction has many benefits, such as creating the perfect home for your family or being able to use eco-friendly products in construction.
 But the biggest benefit, by far, of a new home is the ability to install underpinning before your home’s foundation has a chance to cause any problems.
-While many homeowners are beginning to discover that the foundations of their homes are sinking and causing dangerous damage to its structural integrity, you can rest assured knowing that your home is safe and stable from the beginning.
+While many homeowners are beginning to discover that the foundations of their homes are sinking and causing dangerous damage to their structural integrity, you can rest assured knowing that your home is safe and stable from the beginning.

 New Construction Foundation Piers in Atlanta

 Naturally, homes sink and settle over time.
 This is especially true in Georgia, where shifting, uneven soil can cause gaps under your foundation, cracks in your floors, and bowing walls in your basement.
 With bigger and bigger homes becoming more popular, extra stability is key.
 Many homeowners chose to contact Atlas Piers after they discover sticking windows or leaning walls, but installing piers in your home while it is still being constructed can keep these problems from occurring in the first place.
 This can greatly reduce hassle and spending over time.
 Why wait for the inevitable when you could save yourself so much work later on?
 Installing underpinning in your home as it is being constructed is one of the wisest investments you can make to ensure the safety of your home for years to come.